padrino/padrino-framework/guides/blog-tutorial.md

 ```

 Let's check out our changes.
 View the available feeds at [http://localhost:3000/posts](http://localhost:3000/posts).
-You now have rss and atom feeds available for your blog!
+You now have RSS and atom feeds available for your blog!

 ## Deploying our Application